Preacher Moss

 Bryant Reginald Moss (born 1967), best known by his stage name Preacher Moss, is an American stand-up comedian and writer.
 He is best known as one third of comedy trio Allah Made Me Funny.

 Early life

 Moss was born in Washington, D.C. to African American parents, Clifford Moss and Mary Moss.
 He began practicing comedy at the age of seven, when he earned the nickname "Preacher" for his imitations of the pastor at his family's church.
 He was raised Christian in a Maryland suburb and was sent to a local military academy for his schooling.
 Moss started out doing sketch comedy when he was 17 and by his early 20s he began to make his way to comedy clubs.

 In 1988, at the age of 20, he converted to Islam.
-He graduated from Marquette University with a degree in journalism and a took a job teaching emotionally disturbed children in Milwaukee, while continuing to do standup comedy.
+He graduated from Marquette University with a degree in journalism and took a job teaching emotionally disturbed children in Milwaukee, while continuing to do standup comedy.